interrogator/corpkit/rst_docs/corpkit.interrogating.rst

 :func:`~corpkit.corpus.Corpus.interrogate` takes a number of other arguments, each of which is documented in the API documentation.

 If you're done interrogating, you can head to the page on :ref:`editing-page` to learn how to transform raw frequency counts into something more meaningful.
-Or, Hit `Next` to learn about concordancing.
+Or, hit `Next` to learn about concordancing.

 .. _here: http://nlp.stanford.edu/~manning/courses/ling289/Tregex.htm
 .. _Penn Treebank tagset: https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html